Raku/6.d-prep/TODO/README.md

 And codify it as tests in roast.
-Even if entire spec won't be done, would be nice to standardize [`"auth"` key](https://irclog.perlgeek.de/perl6/2017-08-09#i_14991431) because we're basically ready to have multi-source ecosystem that supports same-name-multiple-author naming, but without a nailed down `"auth"` it's hard to make use of that system.
+Even if entire spec won't be done, would be nice to standardize [`"auth"` key](https://irclog.perlgeek.de/perl6/2017-08-09#i_14991431) because ~~we're basically ready to have multi-source ecosystem that supports same-name-multiple-author naming, but without a nailed down "auth" it's hard to make use of that system.~~ *we already have it and we [do have problems](https://github.com/perl6/modules.perl6.org/issues/106)*

+A roast Issue for the `auth` key has been filed as well: https://github.com/perl6/roast/issues/450

 ---------